ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

   (a +. b) /.
 2.0;;
 ```

 This is rather unusual.
-In other languages integers get promoted to floats in
+In other languages integers get promoted to floating
-certain circumstances.
-For example if you write `1 + 2.5` then the first
+point values in certain circumstances.
+For example if you write `1 + 2.5` then
-argument (which is an integer) is promoted to a floating point number, and the
+the first argument (which is an integer) is promoted to a floating point
-result is also a floating point number.
+number, and the result is also a floating point number.

 OCaml never does implicit casts like this.
 In OCaml, `1 + 2.5` is a type error.
 The `+` operator in OCaml requires two integers as arguments, and here we're